aarant/nescient/README.rst

 Planned features include:

-* New cipher modes for existing algorithms, like the GCM authenticated mode, and additional algorithms like Salsa20/ChaCha.
+* New cipher modes for existing algorithms, like the GCM authenticated mode, and additional encryption algorithms.

 * Integrated compression when packing files.